 Jay Hansen has served as a director since 2011.
 Mr. Hansen is the co-founder of O2 Investment Partners, LLC, a private equity investment group focusing on small and middle market manufacturing, niche distribution, select service and technology businesses, and has served as the President and Managing Partner of O2 Investment Partners, LLC since 2010.
 Prior to forming O2 Investment Partners, LLC, Mr. Hansen provided consulting services in the financial and manufacturing industries.
 From May 2003 through February 2006, Mr. Hansen served as the Vice President and Chief Financial Officer, and in 2006 he served as the Chief Operating Officer, of Noble International, Ltd., a publicly traded supplier of automotive parts, component assemblies and value-added services to the automotive industry.
 Mr. Hansen holds a Bachelor of Science degree in Economics from the Wharton School at the University of Pennsylvania.
-Since 2005, Mr. Hansen has served as a member of the board of directors, and as the chairman of the audit committee of Flagstar Bancorp, a publicly held savings and loan holding company.
+Since 2005, Mr. Hansen has served as a member of the board of directors, as the chairman of the audit committee, and as a member of the Compliance and Risk Committees of Flagstar Bancorp, a publicly held savings and loan holding company.